 Data Source, Structure & Modeling Highlights:

-transaction_id, date & time
+transaction_id, date & time – unique records and time-series/peak-hour analysis

-– to calculate revenue and volumesInitial data profiling was conducted during development.
+store_id & store_location – to segment by outletproduct_id, category, type & detail – for drill-downsunit_price & transaction_qty – to calculate revenue and volumesInitial data profiling was conducted during development.
 The dashboard assumes a good standard of source data quality; however, robust error handling in DAX measures can mitigate minor inconsistencies.

 Total Sales = SUM(Transactions[Sales])